 The rate at which countries diversify their production is significantly unbalanced in detriment of agricultural goods.
-To show this I compare diversification rates in both industries (g_A and g_M respectively) for each country.
-In the main exercise, I follow the highly influential work of Broda and Weinstein (2006), in defining a good as a code in a classification.11 Then, each diversification rate is computed here as $g{ckt} =$
+To show this, I compare diversification rates in both industries (g_A and g_M respectively) for each country.
+In the main exercise, I follow Broda and Weinstein (2006), in defining a good as a code in a classification.11 Then, each diversification rate is computed here as $g{ckt} = (n{ckt+dt} - n{ckt})/n{ckt}$, i.e. the percent change of the number of goods exported with positive value (n), by a country c, in industry k = A.M, over a certain period of time dt.